MarcelBolten/openVectorEditor/README.md

 ```

 ### Editor
-To use the <Editor> component, you'll need to do a bit more work to set up a redux store.
+To use the `<Editor/>` component, you'll need to do a bit more work to set up a redux store.
 You can see an example repo where this works here: https://github.com/tnrich/ove-react-demo-repo

 The `<Editor {...editorProps}/>` component gives you a full blown editor.